 Nevada issues the following types of educator licenses:

-Non-Renewable – A non-renewable license is valid for three years and issued to an educator who has certain deficiencies in coursework or testing but is otherwise qualified for licensure in Nevada.
+Non-Renewable – A non-renewable license is valid for three years and issued to an educator who has certain deficiencies in coursework, testing, or student teaching but is otherwise qualified for licensure in Nevada.
 The deficiencies will appear as provisions on the license, which must be satisfied prior to the expiration date in order to upgrade the license to a standard or professional license.
-A non-renewable license may only be issued in an area that is not a core area of instruction as defined in NAC 391.056.

 Standard – A standard license may be issued to an educator who has met all requirements for licensure in Nevada and does not hold a graduate degree.
 It is valid for five years.